Would you donate an organ to a stranger? This extraordinary new ad campaign makes it hard to say no

 Of course, while the tool is a creative approach to a difficult problem, it doesn’t solve the broader issue that those who are better at marketing themselves may receive a donation sooner.
 A person on the waiting list who tells a great story and is able to share it far and wide could, theoretically, leap frog someone else who’s been on the waiting list longer, if a donor requests them specifically.
 Montefiore acknowledges that its platform isn’t changing the system, but it is aiming to level the playing field for more people.

 Dr. Kinkhabwala says Montefiore’s nurse coordinators and team are starting to talk to all transplant patients about this option when they come in, so they can be guided through the process.
-“Many times these patients don’t know how to talk to potential donors, or initiate that conversation,” he says.
-“They have anxiety about it.
-This is meant to break down those feelings that prevent them from being proactive in getting a donor.”

 Ideally, as patients start to participate, other patients will feel encouraged to participate.
 Eventually, they may also extend it to donors, to explain the reasons behind their decision to help a stranger, in the hopes of adding to the appeal for others to join.
 Dr. Kinkhabwala sees potential for the new tool beyond Montefiore.
 “If this projects works how we hope it will,” he says.
-“I think there will be a lot of interest in it across the transplant community nationally. “
+“I think there will be a lot of interest in it across the transplant community nationally.”